takelley1/dotfiles/.github/README.md

 ---

-Arch/Manjaro config files, all paths relative to user's home directory.
+#### from https://www.atlassian.com/git/tutorials/dotfiles
 ### The best way to store your dotfiles: A bare Git repository
-#### from https://www.atlassian.com/git/tutorials/dotfiles

 *Disclaimer: the title is slightly hyperbolic, there are other proven solutions to the problem.
 I do think the technique below is very elegant though.*